hugowindisch/swallow/README.md

 + Node.js is the defacto standard for developing on the server.
 When things can be done client side and server side (e.g. http, urls, events) they should.

 + An app creation tool is an app, and should be created using itself.

-Doing so, developers who learn how to use the tool will be
++ A good tool

 Here are the goals of the project
 ---------------------------------